Justin-Niggemeier/Setups/README.md

 > [!IMPORTANT]
 > :Mason -> this command will show a window, search for the following keywords and install them **clangd**, **basedpyright**,**black**,**clang-format**
-- 'K' : show definition of Method, only for beginniners
+- `K` : show definition of Method, only for beginniners
-- 'gd' : goto definition (Place where this function or variable is defined)
+- `gd` : goto definition (Place where this function or variable is defined)
-- '<leader>ca' : Code Action, if available, will thell you some automatic fixes for an shown error
+- `<leader>ca` : Code Action, if available, will thell you some automatic fixes for an shown error
-- '<leader>di' : disable error messages
+- `<leader>di` : disable error messages
-- '<leader>de' : enable error messages
+- `<leader>de` : enable error messages
 I think the autocomplete keys are intuitive, but if you don't think so, let me know and I can change them